benhoyt/symplate/README.md

 If you need to import other modules, do so at the top of your template, above the `template` directive (just like in Python you import before writing code).
-You can also define your own functions or classes in templates -- again, just put them above the main `template` directive.

 `{% include name[, args] %}` renders the template with the given name and arguments and writes the result to the output.
 This is exactly equivalent to